UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 A relative clause with no relativizer, like (1), is called a **reduced relative clause**.
 One with a relativizer, like (3), is called a **nonreduced relative clause**.

-Basic UD is shown for the rest of the examples below.

 ## Notable Properties